top of page

 Evaluate current practice:

-First, assess the school's strategic thinking and planning against the four quadrants (also available as PDF download): On a scale of 0-5 how would you rate each segment?
-Which of the four quadrants is strongest, weakest and how does this help to explain past performance?
-When you are thinking about the coming year, what will need to be the same or different?
+Which of the four quadrants is strongest, weakest and how does this help to explain past performance (both from a positive and negative perspective)?
+When you are thinking about the coming year, what will need to be the same or different in your approach for each of these four segments?

 As well as evaluating the 'whole' picture, you can use the same tool to drill down to the strategic thinking and planning in a particular department or area of school.